West Bank risks 'spiralling out of control' - UN rights chief | Law-Order

 West Bank risks 'spiralling out of control' - UN rights chief

-The United Nations high commissioner for human rights said on Friday that the situation in the Israeli-occupied West Bank was deteriorating sharply, calling on Israel to "reset" its policies and comply with international law.
-Violence has surged in the West Bank in recent days where the Israeli military has for over a year been conducting regular sweeps leading to repeated clashes with Palestinian fighters.
+The United Nations human rights said on Friday the situation in the Israeli-occupied West Bank was deteriorating sharply and he called on Israel to reset its policies and comply with international law.
+Violence has surged in the West Bank, where the Israeli military has for over a year been conducting regular sweeps leading to repeated clashes with Palestinian fighters.
+Israeli settlers have also been involved in clashes.

 'DEEPER INTO ABYSS' The day after the Jenin raid, Palestinian gunmen shot dead four Israelis near a Jewish settlement in retaliation.